ruby-oauth/oauth2/README.md

 If something doesn't work on one of these interpreters, it's a bug.

-This library may inadvertently work (or seem to work) on other Ruby implementations, however support will only be provided for the versions listed above.
+This library may inadvertently work (or seem to work) on other Ruby implementations; however, support will only be provided for the versions listed above.

 If you would like this library to support another Ruby version, you may